jung-kurt/gofpdf/README.md

 ## Acknowledgments

-This package's code and documentation are closely derived from the [FPDF][fpdf] library created by Olivier Plathey, and a number of font and image resources are copied directly from it.
+This package's code and documentation are closely derived from the [FPDF][fpdf-site] library created by Olivier Plathey, and a number of font and image resources are copied directly from it.
 Bruno Michel has provided valuable assistance with the code.
 Drawing support is adapted from the FPDF geometric figures script by